 International students often struggle with studying for a variety of reasons.
 These include anxiety, lack of time management, and extreme pressure.

 Studying preferences are unique to each student and there isn’t one single strategy for every course.
-If you want to study effectively during your stay abroad, try out some of these study tips to help you out:
+If you want to study abroad effectively during your stay abroad, try out some of these study tips to help you out:

 Organize Your Study Materials and Resources